hrkrshnn/solsearch/Readme.md

 4. Language designers: when existing features for solidity gets updated, the compiler team often needs to understand the impact of the changes.
 This search tool can be used to precisely located open-source contracts that use certain language patterns.
+5. *Fun*: I wanted to see how to design a query language to search over Solidity's AST and how powerful such queries can get.

 ## What's built at ETHGlobal Tokyo?